jaggerwang/sanic-in-practice/README.md

 It will start server, scheduler, mysql and redis services.
 If you need to stop and remove all services, you can execute command `docker-compose down`.
 The container port `8000` is mapping to the same port on local host, so the endpoint of api service is same as the local way.

-When first start mysql, it will auto create a database `sip` and a use `sip` with password `123446` to access this database.
+When first start mysql, it will auto create a database `sip` and a user `sip` with password `123446` to access this database.
 The password of `root` user is also `123456`.

 #### Create tables